Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

 \paragraph*{Explicit internal coupling of multiple limbs for ultrafast locomotion}

-The individual self-oscillating limb shown so far becomes of practical robotic use only when integrated with other limbs in a multi-limbed system.
-With the goal of synchronizing the activation of several limbs to generate specific gaits, we couple two limbs by connecting them in parallel to a single input, using two identical coupling tubes (Fig.~3A).
-Surprisingly, when providing a constant airflow to the inlet we observe that shorter coupling tubes with an inner diameter of \SI{2}{\milli\meter} lead to in-phase synchronization.
-The result is that the two kinks travel simultaneously (Fig.~3B) and the pressure signals align (Fig.~3C and movie~S3), even though the natural frequencies of the two actuators are not identical and differ by $\sim\SI{5}{\hertz}$ (fig.~S13).
-In contrast, longer coupling tubes result in anti-phase synchronization where the actuators alternatively activate with a phase shift of $\sim\SI{180}{\degree}$ (Fig.~3D,E and movie~S3).
+The individual self-oscillating limb requires integration with other limbs in a multi-limbed system to enable locomotion and autonomy in robotic applications.
+With the goal of synchronizing the activation of several limbs to generate specific gaits, we couple two limbs by connecting them in parallel to a single input, using two identical coupling tubes with an inner diameter of \SI{2}{\milli\meter} (Fig.~3A).
+When providing a constant airflow to the inlet we observe that coupling tubes shorter than $\SI{12}{\centi\meter}$ lead to in-phase synchronization.
+The result is that the two kinks travel simultaneously (Fig.~3B) and the pressure signals align (Fig.~3C and movie~S3), even though the natural frequencies of the two limbs are not identical and differ by $\sim\SI{5}{\hertz}$ ($\sim2\%$) (fig.~S15).
+In contrast, coupling tubes longer than $\SI{12}{\centi\meter}$ result in anti-phase synchronization where the limbs alternatively activate with a phase shift of $\sim\SI{180}{\degree}$ (Fig.~3D,E and movie~S3).

+When scanning a wide range of the coupling tubes' length, we note a sharp transition between the in-phase and anti-phase eigenmodes (Fig.~3F,G).
+When placed at this transition, the system continuously switches between the in-phase and anti-phase eigenmodes (violin plot at \SI{12}{\centi\meter} in Figure~3G, figure~S15 and movie~S3).

 This synchronization effect is reminiscent of strong coupling between the two oscillators \cite{synchronization_universal_concept}.
-In soft systems, strong coupling has previously been observed in mechanically-coupled liquid crystalline oscillators \cite{coupled_liquid_crystal_oscill}.
-Interestingly, here the coupling is induced by the fluidic interconnections.
-When scanning a wide range of the coupling tubes' length, we note a sharp transition between the in-phase and anti-phase eigenmodes (Fig.~3F,G).
-When the system is placed at this transition, we witness an alternating behavior where the two actuators continuously switch between the in-phase and anti-phase eigenmodes (violin plot at \SI{12}{\centi\meter} in Fig.~3G, fig.~S13 and movie~S3).
+In soft systems, strong coupling has previously been observed in mechanically-coupled liquid crystalline oscillators \cite{coupled_liquid_crystal_oscill}, while here the coupling is induced by the fluidic interconnections.